Secrets & environment variables

 Setting environment variables using k8s secrets

-If you have defined Kubernetes secrets, you can pass them to your Spark applications as an environment variable using the following piece of configuration:
+If you have defined Kubernetes secrets, you can pass them to your Spark applications as an environment variable.
+Merge the following piece of configuration into a config template or into config overrides:

 {